Soundproofing: Walls

-Mass is the only way to stop sound.
-Mass refers to drywall, plywood or concrete.
-Mass-loaded vinyl (MLV) is used to dampen or weaken sound waves between layers of mass.
+Barring an airtight vacuum, mass is the only way to stop sound.
+Mass refers to drywall, plywood, or concrete.
+MLV is used to dampen or weaken sound waves between layers of mass.
 Use of a viscoelastic damping compound or MLV converts sound waves into heat, weakening the waves before they reach the next layer of mass.
 It is important to use multiple layers of mass, in different widths and densities, to optimize any given soundproofing treatment.
 Installing soundproof drywall is recommended for its higher sound transmission class (STC) value.
 Soundproof drywall in combination with a viscoelastic compound may achieve a noise reduction of STC 60+.

 Walls are filled with mineral wool insulation.
 Depending on the desired level of treatment, two layers of insulation may be required.
 Outlets, light switches, and electrical boxes are weak points in any given soundproofing treatment.
 Electrical boxes should be wrapped in clay or putty and backed with MLV.
-After switch plates, outlet covers and lights are installed, acoustical caulking should be applied around the perimeter of the plates or fixtures.
+After switch plates, outlet covers and lights are installed, acoustic caulking should be applied around the perimeter of the plates or fixtures.

 Floors

-Decoupling between the joist and subfloor plywood using neoprene joist tape or u-shaped rubber spacers helps create soundproof flooring.
+Decoupling between the joist and subfloor plywood using neoprene joist tape or U-shaped rubber spacers helps create soundproof flooring.
 An additional layer of plywood can be installed with a viscoelastic compound.
-Mass loaded vinyl, in combination with open-cell rubber or a closed-cell foam floor underlayment, will further reduce sound transmission.
+MLV, in combination with open-cell rubber or a closed-cell foam floor underlayment, will further reduce sound transmission.
 After applying these techniques, hardwood flooring or carpeting can be installed.
 Additional area rugs and furniture will help reduce unwanted reflection within the room.

 Room within a room

-A room within a room (RWAR) is one method of isolating sound and preventing it from transmitting to the outside world where it may be undesirable.
+A room within a room (RWAR) is one method of isolating sound and preventing it from transmitting to the outside world, where it may be undesirable.

-Most sound transfer from a room to the outside occurs through mechanical means.
+Most sound transfer from a room to the outside occurs through mechanical as opposed to airborne means.
 The vibration passes directly through the brick, woodwork and other solid structural elements.
 When it meets with an element such as a wall, ceiling, floor or window, which acts as a sounding board, the vibration is amplified and heard in the second space.
 A mechanical transmission is much faster, more efficient and more readily amplified than an airborne transmission of the same initial strength.

 The use of acoustic foam and other absorbent means is less effective against this transmitted vibration.
 The transmission can be stopped by breaking the connection between the room that contains the noise source and the outside world.
 This is called acoustic decoupling.

 Commercial

 Restaurants, schools, office businesses, and healthcare facilities use architectural acoustics to reduce noise for their customers.
 In the United States, OSHA has requirements regulating the length of exposure of workers to certain levels of noise.

-For educators and students, improving the sound quality of an environment will subsequently improve student learning, concentration, and teacher-student inter-communications.
+For educators and students, improving the sound quality of an environment will subsequently improve student learning, concentration, and teacher-student intercommunications.
 In 2014, a research study conducted by Applied Science revealed 86% of students perceived their instructors more intelligibly, while 66% of students reported experiencing higher concentration levels after sound-absorbing materials were incorporated into the classroom.